New Employee FAQs

 If I was previously employed with the City of Fort Worth and took a refund of my contributions what are my options?

-You have the option of buying back your previous service with a one-time lump sum payment or have it payroll deducted over a period of seven years or less.
+You have the option of buying back your previous service with a one-time lump sum payment or have it payroll deducted over a period of three years or less.
 Buying back will reinstate your original hire date and you will get credit for the service as you are buying it back.
 If you stop the buyback, you will not be eligible to restore it at a later date.
 Buybacks are only offered one time at rehire and must begin within 90 days.
 Otherwise, you will not have the opportunity to buyback again.

 If I have service in a previous public position, can I get credit for this service in my Fort Worth plan?